-The Ink Business Unlimited card is the business equivalent of the Chase Freedom Unlimited® card.
-It keeps things easy by offering 1.5% cash-back on all business purchase.
-While it may earn cash-back out of the box, you can turn this cash-back into Ultimate Rewards points by transferring them to an Ink Preferred or a personal Chase Sapphire card.
+The Ink Business Unlimited card is the business equivalent of the Chase Freedom Unlimited®.
+It keeps things easy by offering 1.5% cash-back on all business purchases.
+While it may earn cash-back out of the box, you can turn this cash-back into Ultimate Rewards points by transferring them to an Ink Business Preferred card, Chase Sapphire Preferred® Card, or Chase Sapphire Reserve®.

-The Ink Business Unlimited card is a pretty barebones when it comes to earning points.
-As mentioned earlier, it earns 1.5% cash-back per dollar spent on all purchases.
+The Ink Business Unlimited card is pretty barebones when it comes to earning points.
+As mentioned earlier, it earns 1.5% cash back per dollar spent on all purchases.
 That cash-back can be converted to 1.5 Ultimate Rewards points.
 It has no other bonus categories, but the 1.5% earning ratio makes it super valuable for purchases that aren’t covered by another Ink card’s bonus categories.

-For example, construction equipment isn’t covered by the Ink Business Cash or Ink Business Preferred’s various bonus categories.
-So, making a $10,000 equipment purchase on an Ink Business Unlimited would earn a massive 5,000 more points ($50 cash-back) than if the purchase was charged t0 an Ink Business Cash or Ink Business Preferred.
+For example, construction equipment isn’t covered by the Ink Business Cash card or Ink Business Preferred card’s various bonus categories.
+So, making a $10,000 equipment purchase on an Ink Business Unlimited card would earn a massive 5,000 more points ($50 cash-back) than if the purchase was charged to an Ink Business Cash card or Ink Business Preferred card.

-Likewise, the Ink Business Unlimited is pretty barebones when it comes to features.
-It’s a Visa Signature card, so you get basic features like secondary rental car insurance, purchase protection, fraud protection, and even extended warranty protection.
+Likewise, the Ink Business Unlimited card is pretty barebones when it comes to features.
+It’s a Visa Signature card, so you get basic features like rental car insurance (primary when renting for business; secondary coverage for personal rentals), purchase protection, fraud protection, and even extended warranty protection.

-Thankfully though, the Ink Business Unlimited has no annual fee.
-So, as long as you pay your balance monthly, you’ll pay $0 when using your Ink Business Unlimited and can keep the card indefinitely.
+Thankfully, though, the Ink Business Unlimited card has no annual fee.
+So, as long as you pay your balance monthly, you’ll pay $0 when using your Ink Business Unlimited card and can keep the card indefinitely.

-Savvy business owners may elect to open both an Ink Business Unlimited and an Ink Business Cash or Ink Business Preferred.
-In doing this, the business owner can put all bonus spend on one of those two cards, and all non-bonus spend on the Ink Business Unlimited, giving you even more points.
+Savvy business owners may elect to open both an Ink Business Unlimited card and an Ink Business Cash card or Ink Business Preferred card.
+In doing this, the business owner can put all bonus spending on one of those 2 cards, and all non-bonus spend on the Ink Business Unlimited card, giving you even more points.

-The Ink Business Cash card is a little different than the Ink Business Unlimited.
+The Ink Business Cash card is a little different than the Ink Business Unlimited card.
 This card has 2 sets of bonus categories — 1 earning 2% cash-back and the other earning 5% cash-back.

-Like the Ink Business Unlimited, you’ll need to move your points to another card before you can transfer to travel partners.
+Like the Ink Business Unlimited card, you’ll need to move your points to another card before you can transfer to travel partners.
 However, even if you redeem for cash-back, the right business can make a huge profit with the included bonus categories.

 The 2% categories include purchases from:

-These 2% categories are uncapped, meaning that you there’s no limit in how much 2% cash-back you can earn on your gas station and restaurant purchases.
+These 2% categories are uncapped, meaning that there’s no limit on how much 2% cash-back you can earn on your gas station and restaurant purchases.